Phase Three – 1981-1986: Picking Up the Pieces.

 In mitigation, the J-Gate quadrant gear selector cleverly solved the much-publicised selector issues of older models.
 Perfect the XJ40 was not, but it was good.
 How good would now be up to press and customers to decide.

 [Author’s note: Blake’s Seven was a popular 1980’s low-budget BBC science fiction series]

 Phase Four – 1986-1994: A short honeymoon

-It even made the TV news.
+It even made the evening news.
 On the 8th October 1986, Jaguar finally revealed their long-anticipated XJ6 and the UK media went nuts.
 There wasn’t this much excitement since the Austin Metro launch, six years previously.
-Car, devoted 28 editorial pages to the new Jag, describing it as a triumph of engineering against overwhelming odds, which to some extent it was.
+Car Magazine devoted 28 editorial pages to the car, describing it as a triumph of engineering against overwhelming odds, which to some extent it was.